 A career coach in Japan will take you farther faster than you could get on your own.
 Because they have seen a lot, not just their own experience but also others in similar situations to yours.
 As a result, they have a broad perspective of what can be achieved and how to get you there.
 They will help you to avoid pitfalls and push you to achieve more than you thought possible.
 If you have read this far, you are most likely ready to explore coaching more seriously.
 Where do you see yourself two years, five years, ten years from now?

 John Cunnningham is a professional coach with nearly two decades of experience helping professionals at all levels to meet and exceed their goals.
-To find out more about him, visit his website, The Effective Communicator.
+To find out more about him, visit his website, Synergy Personal Development.
 You can also follow him on Medium, Twitter, and Linkedin.

-You can start with a free consultation by filling out a brief form on my website - The Effective Communicator
+You can start with a free consultation by filling out a brief form on my website - Synergy Personal Development

 Ready to work with John?